Bristol casino project expected to bring more flights to Tri-Cities Airport

-BLOUNTVILLE — More flights should come to Tri-Cities Airport if the Bristol casino project is approved by Bristol, Virginia, voters in the November general election, project advocates told members of the Airport Authority during a Thursday Zoom meeting.
+BLOUNTVILLE — More flights should come to Tri-Cities Airport if a Bristol casino project is approved by Bristol, Virginia, voters in the November general election, advocates of the project told the Airport Authority during a Thursday Zoom meeting.

 “If something like this is successful, it could add a lot to our air travel,” said airport Executive Director Gene Cossey.
 “The air service side of this is extremely important to us.”